 - May be seen in pre-eclampsia, diabetes mellitus, placentomegaly, high altitudes, drugs and urinary tract infections

 - Associated with neonatal morbidity / mortality

-- Chorangiosis is vascular hyperplasia in the terminal chorionic villi, resulting from longstanding low grade hypoxia in the placental tissue (Congenit Anom (Kyoto) 2009;49:71)
+- Chorangiosis is a vascular hyperplastic process of the terminal chorionic villi, resulting from longstanding low grade hypoxia in the placental tissue (Congenit Anom (Kyoto) 2009;49:71)

-- Alteration of the terminal villus, characterized by an abnormal growth of fibrous and vascular tissues, with an increased number of capillaries in placental areas
+- Alterations of the terminal villus lead to an abnormal growth of fibrous and vascular tissues, with an increased number of capillaries in placental areas

 - Higher incidence in maternal pathological conditions such as preeclampsia, diabetes mellitus, drug ingestion and urinary tract infections